prabakaranc98/alchemy/README.md

 7. **Search.** Does representation-level quality-diversity discover transplant recipes that improve on hand-designed ones, and does it deliver the general-and-specialty archive?
 8. **Theory.** Is transportability predictable from a measure of modularity or transport cost?

-## 9. Experiment plan

-Each experiment yields one downloadable model and a short written account.

-- **Experiment 0 — first commit.** The smallest closed loop: one narrow capability, a same-family teacher with public SAEs (for instance Gemma with Gemma Scope), the cheapest installation, and a single transfer-versus-distillation difference recorded.
-The on-policy distillation baseline is established here.
-- **Experiment 1 — comparison.** Four end-to-end students for the same capability, teacher, and evaluation — OT-fusion, crosscoder-transplant, JEPA-predictive, and steering — alongside the on-policy distillation baseline, to determine which route prevails for general capacity and which for specialty.
-- **Experiment 2 — the map.** Replacing naive matching with affine stitch, then OT, then unbalanced GW, to quantify what a principled map provides, particularly across the dimensional gap.
-- **Experiment 3 — substrate.** A transfer-ready student against a vanilla one, to test whether architecture designed for receiving helps.
-- **Experiment 4 — shaping.** On-policy distillation or reinforcement learning applied on top of the best transplant, to test whether the teacher can be exceeded, while tracking diversity.
-- **Experiment 5 — composition and search.** Stacking the winning routes (extract, map, install, shape) and running representation-level quality-diversity to optimise the recipe and build the general-and-specialty archive, while probing the interference ceiling.

-## 10. Strategy and discipline

-The order of work is comparison first and composition second: establish which route prevails where, then stack the winners.
-A downloadable Experiment 0 model is expected before anything from Experiment 1 onward is undertaken, so that the first commit precedes the first paper.
-At most two threads are active at once, the smallest working loop is shipped before scaling, and results are made public within days of becoming functional.

-Retrieval, cascades, and deferral to the large model are excluded by design: they are coupling rather than transmutation, and leave the small model dependent at inference.
+the large model are excluded by design: they are coupling rather than transmutation, and leave the small model dependent at inference.
 The programme treats the model as the artefact and the characterisation as the contribution; an honest account of how much capability is recovered, at what cost, and where it breaks is preferred to a claim of having beaten a baseline.

-## 11. References
+## 9. References

 - Knowledge fusion: Wan et al., *Knowledge Fusion of LLMs* (FuseLLM), `2401.10491`; model-merging survey (ACM Computing Surveys, 2026), `2408.07666`.
 - On-policy distillation and RL transfer: Thinking Machines Lab, *On-Policy Distillation* (2025); OPD unification, `2605.16826`; *Learning beyond Teacher*, `2602.12125`; entropy-aware OPD, `2603.07079`.